 Celebrating your baby’s first Christmas doesn’t need to be stressful.
 In fact, the less stressful you make it, the better!
 Having a stress free holiday will keep everyone happier, especially your baby.
 You can avoid stress by not overcommitting yourself.
 You just had a baby, it’s important to take it easy.
 Remember that it’s okay to say no. You have the rest of your life to say yes to things, saying no is perfectly fine.

 #5.
 Choose a Few Gifts

 Although, it may seem weird to buy newborns or very young infants Christmas gifts.
 It’s not!
 You can buy a few gifts, just to have fun with it.
+You can check my Complete Newborn Checklist for some ideas.
 If you’re on a tight budget, head to your local op shop and pick up some fun everyday items.
 You could also buy items they “need” just so they have something to open!

 Christmas day can be pretty hectic but, ultimately, your baby will more than likely be okay on the day, despite the crazier schedule.
 Just remember, babies are versatile and usually more than happy just being in mum or dad’s arms.